openlab/datapublic/README.txt

 Please checkout a branch (7.x-1.x)!

-This is a very early preview beta version.
-The code will run and install, but some features are absent, incomplete or buggy.
+This is a preview BETA version.
+Feedback, comments, suggestions, bug info is much appreciated.

 Preview the site at http://datapublic.openlab.ca/